The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Additional Experimental Setup Details

+We provide a brief overview of the VLM-based reward model procedure.
+For a detailed procedure, please refer to \aref{ireward_procedure}.
 The VLM-based reward model will have a pointer to the sequence of the instruction sentence, starting at the first sentence.
-For original models \emph{Pixl2R} and \emph{ELLM-}, we follow the setting in there original work where for each instruction sentence (yes, the full instruction essay will be split into multiple sentences and treat each sentence as atomic instruction $l_k$), the reward model will have a maximum cap of rewards (2.0) it can assign to the agent in one episode.
+For original models \emph{Pixl2R} and \emph{ELLM-}, we follow the setting in their original work where for each instruction sentence (the full instruction essay will be split into multiple sentences and treat each sentence as atomic instruction $l_k$), the reward model will have a maximum cap of rewards (2.0) it can assign to the agent in one episode.
 When the cap is reached, the reward model will move its pointer to the next instruction sentence.
+This cap value was selected as a hyperparameter in prior work, intended to serve as a heuristic threshold indicating instruction completion.
+However, we note that this approach does not guarantee semantic completion, as high cumulative similarity scores can still occur despite incomplete or incorrect execution.
 For the \textsc{BiMI} reward model, the reward model will move its pointer to the next instruction sentence when the binary signal is triggered.

-Below is the pseudo-code for the instruction-following RL training procedure for both \emph{Pixl2R} and \emph{ELLM-} models.
+In terms of the compute resources, we mainly use one NVIDIA 3090 GPU (24GB VRAM) for training and running both the VLM-based reward model and the RL policy model.

-\subsubsection{Finetuning VLM-based Reward Models}
+\subsection{Finetuning VLM-based Reward Models}

-In contrast to previous work on instructing following RL where they rely on hand-crafted oracle multimodal reward models, we use actual pretrained VLMs to generate reward signals.
-2 VLM backbone models are used in our experiments: 1) \emph{CLIP} \citep{Radford2021LearningTV}, pretrained by image-text pairs; and (2) \emph{X-CLIP} \citep{Ma2022XCLIPEM}, pretrained by video-text pairs.
+In contrast to previous work where they rely on hand-crafted oracle multimodal reward models (e.g., \citet{DBLP:conf/icml/DuWWCDA0A23}), we use actual pretrained VLMs to generate reward signals.
+2 VLM backbone models are used in our experiments: 1) \emph{CLIP} \citep{DBLP:conf/icml/RadfordKHRGASAM21}, pretrained by image-text pairs; and (2) \emph{X-CLIP} \citep{Ma2022XCLIPEM}, pretrained by video-text pairs.
 In particular, \emph{Pixl2R} uses \emph{CLIP} because it only uses the single latest frame as input.
 In contrast, \emph{ELLM-} takes a slice of trajectory (i.e., multiple frames) as input, and thus uses either \emph{X-CLIP} or \emph{CLIP} with additional RNN encoder as the reward model.